 Familial hypercholesterolemia affects the way the body processes cholesterol.
 As a result, people with familial hypercholesterolemia have a higher risk of heart disease and a greater risk of early heart attack.

-Familial hypercholesterolemia is caused by a gene that's passed down from one or both parents.
+Familial hypercholesterolemia is caused by a gene alteration that's passed down from one or both parents.
 People who have this condition are born with it.
-This defect prevents the body from ridding itself of the type of cholesterol that can build up in your arteries and cause heart disease.
-This type of cholesterol is called low-density lipoprotein but it's also commonly known as LDL or bad cholesterol.
-LDL cholesterol can cause your arteries to get hard and narrow.
-This increases your risk of a heart attack and heart disease.
+This change prevents the body from ridding itself of the type of cholesterol that can build up in the arteries and cause heart disease.

-The risk of familial hypercholesterolemia is higher if one or both of your parents have the gene defect that causes it.
-Most people who have the condition got one affected gene.
+The risk of familial hypercholesterolemia is higher if one or both of your parents have the gene alteration that causes it.
+Most people who have the condition receive one affected gene.
 But in rare cases, a child can get the affected gene from both parents.
 This can cause a more severe form of the condition.

 Familial hypercholesterolemia may be more common in certain populations, including:

 - French Canadians

 People who have familial hypercholesterolemia have a higher risk of heart disease and death at a younger age.
 Heart attacks may occur before age 50 in men and age 60 in women.
 The rarer and more severe variety of the condition, if undiagnosed or untreated, can cause death before age 20.